-Here's how to use Shared Photo Albums on iPhone, iPad, Mac, and PC
+Share your photos across multiple devices with iCloud Photo Sharing

 How to add images and video to a shared photo album on your iPhone, iPad, Mac, or PC

-Once you've created an album, you can add more images or video to it at any time with the tap of a few buttons.
+Once you've created an album, you can add more images or videos to it at any time with the tap of a few buttons.
 Here's how.

 On iPhone or iPad